Edit this page

 ExpoPushToken

-.You may need finer-grained control over your notifications, so communicating directly with FCM and APNs may be necessary.
-The Expo platform does not lock you into using Expo's application services, and the expo-notifications
+.If you need finer-grained control over your notifications, communicating directly with FCM and APNs may be necessary.
+Expo does not lock you into using Expo Application Services, and the expo-notifications

 API is push-service agnostic.
-Learn how to "Send notifications with FCMv1 and APNs".
+Learn how to "Send notifications with FCM and APNs".

 The following steps described in this guide use EAS Build.
+This is the easiest way to set up notifications since your EAS project will also contain the notification credentials.
 However, you can use the expo-notifications

 library without EAS Build by building your project locally.